cristinawithout/ember-data-store-cache/README.md

 ```

 ### Cache Minimum per Request
- * Use specify the cache time per request, pass `cacheTime` parameter to
+ * To specify the cache time per request, pass `cacheTime` parameter to
 `findWithCache` as the number of seconds to cache.

 ```